scmscomb/scmscomb.github.io/index.md

 ## Past Talks from this Semester
 Check [past talks](past) for the full list of past talks with all details.

+### Oct 7, 2022: [Ilkyoo Choi](https://sites.google.com/view/ilkyoochoi) (Hankuk University of Foreign Studies)
+_**Relaxations of coloring squares of graphs**_

+Less than a year ago, the following two notions of relaxations of coloring squares of graphs were formally introduced by Petruššševski and Škrekovski, and by Fabrici, Lužar, Rindošová, and Soták: an _odd $c$-coloring_ (resp. _proper conflict-free $c$-coloring_) of a graph is a proper $c$-coloring such that each non-isolated vertex has a color appearing an odd number of times (resp. exactly once) on its neighborhood.

+We will survey some results around these parameters and our contributions.
+In particular, we show that for $c\geq 5$, every graph $G$ with $mad(G)\leq\frac{4c}{c+2}$ has a proper conflict-free $c$-coloring, unless $G$ contains a $1$-subdivision of the complete graph on $c+1$ vertices.
+We also provide results when $c=4$ and for planar graphs with girth restrictions.
+Our results completely resolve Cranston's conjecture in a much stronger form, and also improves upon results of Caro, PetrušNevski, and Škrekovski.
+This is joint work with Eun-Kyung Cho, Hyemin Kwon, and Boram Park.

 ### Sept 23, 2022: [Shiping Liu](http://staff.ustc.edu.cn/~spliu/) (University of Science and Technology of China)
 _**Signed graphs and Nodal domain theorems for symmetric matrices**_